fkbyf14/voicesaver/README.md

 # Voicesaver Bot

-A bot which enables to download voice messages from telegram chats to your server.
+A telegram bot which enables to download voice messages from telegram chats to your server.

 ## Installation and starting:
 Clone the repository: